-Minera Cerro Bayo has concentrate sale agreements for the sale of concentrate in 2017 with Dowa Metals and Mining Co., Ltd., and Pan Pacific Copper Co., Ltd., all in Japan and LS Nikko Copper Inc., in Korea.
+Minera Cerro Bayo has agreements for the sale of concentrate with Pan Pacific Copper Co., Ltd., in Japan.
 The terms and conditions of commercial sale are not disclosed pursuant to confidentiality requirements.
+This agreement is currently suspended as a result of the force majeure declared by Mandalay in June 2017 following the Inundation Event.